 No Kindle?
 No problem!
 Get the free app here and start reading on your smartphone, tablet, PC or Mac today!

-- Kitchen: Empty the dishes in the sink.
+Kitchen: Empty the dishes in the sink.
 If you can, put them in the dishwasher but don’t run it.
 If there’s no room, shove them in the oven.
 Yes, really.
+Just remind yourself to get them out of the oven and wash them when Aunt Edna leaves.
 Now, toss all of the clutter and trash into the laundry basket.
-You’ll deal with it later.
+You’ll can deal with it later.
 Spray the air freshener.

-- You: Before Aunt Edna sticks her nose into your house, she’ll be forming an opinion of how it looks based on how you’re looking.
+You: Before Aunt Edna sticks her nose into your house, she’ll be forming an opinion of how it looks based on how you’re looking.
 Take a moment to comb your hair, then change into workout gear and throw a towel around your neck.
 You’re probably huffing and puffing from the last-minute mad dash, anyway, so just tell the old biddy you’ve been doing aerobics because, really, shouldn’t we all try to take care of our bodies first and foremost?
-Then give her a slow glance up and down.
-She’ll get the hint.
+Give her a slow glance up and down as you say it and she’ll get the hint.